boztosunmelis-digi/exxonmobil-valuation/README.md

 - All outputs are generated locally (CSV, Excel, PNG) with no external execution hooks

 - Identified dependency advisories are reviewed for actual execution relevance before remediation or dismissal

-The project is intended for **educational, analytical, and portfolio demonstration purposes** and does not expose runtime services or production infrastructure.

 ---